inexorabletash/indexeddb-promises/README.md

 > ISSUE: Return value of waitUntil()?
 Options include (1) a Promise dependent on the promise the transaction is waiting on (2) just whatever is passed in (3) `undefined`?*

 The `state` attribute reflects the internal *state* of the transaction. *NB: Previously the internal active flag's state could be probed by attempting a `get()` call on one of the stores in the transaction's scope, but it was not exposed as an attribute.*

-The `objectStoreNames` attribute reflects the list of names of object stores in the transaction's *scope*, in sorted order.
-For "versionchange" transactions this is the same as that returned by the `IDBDatabase`'s `objectStoreNames` attribute. *NB: This is provided as a convenience; previously it was necessary for code to track this manually.
-Firefox already implements this, and it was added to the [V2 draft](https://w3c.github.io/IndexedDB/)*

 > ISSUE: Add a timeout to transactions.
 Maybe make this mandatory if waitUntil() is used?